BitcoinDesign/Guide/guide/how-it-works/stabilizing-bitcoin-value.md

 {% include fact/cons.html %}

-- The oracle goes down, so the smart contract no longer knows what the real-world price is.
+- The oracle(s) become unavailable, so the smart contract no longer knows what the real-world price is.
 A default path in the DLC must be exercised and the user reclaims their original quantity of bitcoin but loses the price stability.
 - If there is extreme price volatility, exceeding the bounds of what is expressed in the DLC, the user loses stability.
 - In some market conditions, perhaps there are not enough willing counterparties to go around and match the other side of the bet, so users do not have the ability to stabilize new quantities of bitcoin